On the Inequalities of Projected Volumes and the Constructible Region: Introduction

-Having the above definitions, it is natural to ask the following questions: \begin{enumerate} \item Given a $2^n-1$ dimensional vector $\pi$, is there an algorithm to decide whether $\pi$ is in $\Con$? \item What does $\Con$ look like?
-What property does $\Con$ have? \end{enumerate}
+With above definitions, it is natural to ask the following questions: \begin{enumerate} \item Given a $2^n-1$ dimensional vector $\pi$, is there an algorithm to decide whether $\pi$ is in $\Con$? \item What is the geometric structure of $\Con$?
+What properties does $\Con$ have? \end{enumerate}

 In 1995, Bollob\'{a}s and Thomason~\cite{bollobas1995projections} proposed a class of inequalities relating the projected volumes.
 Their result reads as follows.
-Let $\calA$ be a family of subsets of $[n]$.
-We say $\calA$ is a $k$-cover of $[n]$, if each element of $[n]$ appears exactly $k$ times in the multiset induced by $\calA$.
+Let $\calA$ be a family of subsets of $S$.
+We say $\calA$ is a $k$-cover of $S$, if each element of $S$ appears exactly $k$ times in the multiset induced by $\calA$.
 For example, $\{\{1,2\},\{2,3\},\{1,3\}\}$ is a 2-uniform cover of $\{1,2,3\}$.

-\begin{theorem}(Bollob\'{a}s-Thomason (BT) uniform-cover inequalities) Suppose $T$ is an object in $\R^n$ and $\calA$ is a $k$-cover of $[n]$.
-Then, we have that $ |T|^k\le \prod_{A\in \calA} |T_A|. $ \end{theorem} With the above notations, we define the polyhedron cone
+\begin{theorem}(Bollob\'{a}s-Thomason (BT) uniform-cover inequalities) Let $T$ be an object in $\R^n$ and let $\calA$ be a $k$-cover of $[n]$, we have $ |T|^k\le \prod_{A\in \calA} |T_A|. $ \end{theorem} With the above notations, we define the polyhedron cone

 BT inequalities essentially assert that every constructible vector is in $\UC$, or equivalently $\Con\subseteq \UC$.
-In the very same paper~\cite{bollobas1995projections}, they also presented a {\em non-constructible} point in $\UCb_4$, which immediately implies that $\Con\varsubsetneq \UC$.
-However the above result does not rule out the possibility that $\Con$ is convex, or even can be characterized by a finite set of linear inequalities.
+In the very same paper~\cite{bollobas1995projections}, they also found a {\em non-constructible} vector in $\UCb_4$, which implies that $\Con\varsubsetneq \UC$ for $n\ge 4$.
+However, their results do not rule out the possibility that $\Con$ is convex, or even can be characterized by a finite set of linear inequalities.